-In this tutorial we are going to show you, how to install pip on Ubuntu 16.04.
+We’ll show you, how to install pip on Ubuntu 16.04.
 Pip is a package management system used to install and manage software packages written in Python which can be found in the Python Package Index (PyPI).
 These software packages are written in Python and are typically used to extend or enhance a Python application.
 Pip is a widely-used Python package manager, known for its user-friendliness and performance.
 Pip also has a feature to manage full lists of packages and corresponding version numbers, possible through a “requirements” file.
-Installing Pip on Ubuntu 16.04 is an easy task, just carefully follow the steps in this tutorial and you should have Pip installed on Ubuntu 16.04, in less then 10 minutes.
+Installing Pip on Ubuntu 16.04, is an easy task, just carefully follow the steps in this tutorial and you should have Pip installed on Ubuntu 16.04, in less then 10 minutes.

 First of all, connect to your server via SSH and make sure that all your system software is up to date.
 Run the following command to update the package list and upgrade all your system software to the latest version available:

 sudo apt-get update && sudo apt-get -y upgrade

 Once the upgrade is completed, you can move on and install Pip on your Ubuntu VPS.
 The installation of Pip is very simple, and is done through “apt-get”.
 The only thing you need to do is to run the following command:

 sudo apt-get install python-pip